google/filament/ios/samples/README.md

-# Filament sample iOS app
+# Filament sample iOS apps

 This directory contains sample apps that demonstrate how to use the Filament API in an iOS application.